Seed Funding Strategies for Passwordless Authentication Startups

 Projecting ARR and Seed Valuation

-Realistic ARR projections significantly strengthen seed-stage valuations.
-Startups typically benchmark valuation multiples at around 10x ARR for SaaS models, adjusted by a stage discount, commonly around 65%.
-For instance, an $800K ARR projection at a 10x multiple with a stage discount suggests a credible $5.2M pre-money valuation.
+Startups typically benchmark valuation multiples at around 10x ARR (Annual Recurring Revenue) for SaaS models, adjusted by a stage discount, commonly around 65%.
+For instance, project $800K in ARR at a 10x multiple.
+With a stage discount, this suggests a credible $5.2M pre-money valuation.

 To better understand typical revenue benchmarks, founders may consult our iam arr benchmarks article.